5 of the Best 55 Plus Communities in Pennsylvania

 Reserve at Gwynedd

-Originally developed by Del Webb, a well-known name in planned senior living, the Reserve at Gwynedd community offers single-family and condominium-style living for residents.
-This resort-style community is gated and boasts an 8,000-square-foot sports pavilion in addition to its clubhouse, billiards, and swimming pool.
+Originally developed by Del Webb, a well-known name in planned senior living, the Reserve at Gwynedd offers single-family and condominium living for residents.
+This resort-style gated community boasts an 8,000-square-foot sports pavilion and other premium amenities, such as the clubhouse, billiards, and swimming pool.
 A variety of clubs are open to residents, appealing to every interest, from Scrabble and photography to pickleball and water volleyball.

 Location: Lansdale, Pennsylvania